 The large beds of the cutting garden provide a seasonal bounty of fresh-cut flowers used in arrangements in the mansion and elsewhere at Hillwood.

-The modern greenhouse, rebuilt and renovated in 1996 on the original site, contains an extensive collection of exotic orchids as well as tropical plants.
+The modern greenhouse, rebuilt and renovated in 1996 on the original site, contains an extensive collection of orchids and tropical plants from around the world.